alfajango/hubot-kandan-app/README.md

     HUBOT_KANDAN_HOST=443
     HUBOT_KANDAN_PROTOCOL=https

+You probably also want Hubot to ignore messages from itself (since some hubot-scripts don't require invocation that starts with "hubot").
+You may add this environment variable to ignore the user with username `hubot`:

+    HUBOT_KANDAN_IGNORED_USERS=hubot

+If you want Hubot to ignore multiple users, you may include multiple usernames, comma-separated (e.g. `hubot,admin`).

 Other cloud providers
 =====================
 Installation instructions for other cloud providers are readily accepted, but be sure keep them as close to copy/paste as possible.